 The school has a clear progression document for pupils throughout EYFS, KS1 and KS2 for R.E.
 Please contact school if you would like a copy.

-As a core curriculum subject area, there is an expectation that RE is taught for 10% of curriculum time.
-This is not necessarily each week but includes RE weeks, projects, visits and special days.
+As a core curriculum subject area, as a school, we ensure that RE is taught for 10% of curriculum time.
+This includes R.E. weeks, projects, visits and special days.